 And because it’s free to open your shop, it couldn’t be more affordable to get started.
 You only pay small fees when listing an item and after an item sells.

 To start, treat your virtual storefront as if it were a brick-and-mortar business.
 This means keeping inventory on hand that is cohesive!
-If you source your art supplies wholesale, keep items in stock that go together like sticking with a specific art form or craft, i.e., sculpting, knitting, scrapbooking, quilting, etc.
+If you source your art supplies wholesale, keep items in stock that go together, like sticking with a specific art form or craft, i.e., sculpting, knitting, scrapbooking, quilting, etc.

 When in doubt, turn to the Etsy Seller Handbook for advice and inspiration to help you successfully run your shop.
+You can also check out Melanie’s success story and tips for being successful on Etsy.

 4. Social Selling